Tracking Device For Stolen Items

 Burglar Uses GPS Tracking Device

 GPS trackers are often used by Houston police to help them conduct investigative work in an effort to reduce crime.
-Live GPS tracking units can easily be placed onto or inside a vehicle by police then remotely monitored.
+Live GPS tracking units can easily be placed onto or inside a vehicle by police and then remotely monitored.
 The trackers are actually a valuable tool for police because they monitor activity 24/7 as well as keep the men in blue out of potentially dangerous situations.
 Some devices can even stay in the field for one year because of the extended battery life!
 Unfortunately, GPS technology may have also helped a burglar in Houston determine when his victim would leave to work.

 Jeremiah Sammons is a Houston area resident who was the unfortunate victim of a home burglary.
 When the thieves targeted his house they were able to walk away with an estimated $100,000 in personal belongings, according to Sammons.
 What was perplexing to Sammons and responding police was that it seemed that the home burglars were inside his residence for an extended period of time which is highly unusual behavior for thieves.
 This is because thieves know they are in a race against time and therefore want to be in and out of a location as soon as possible in order to avoid being caught.
 This led investigators to hypothesize that the burglars may have been someone close to Sammons or at the least was aware of his schedule.
 Fast forward a month later and Sammons is at an automobile service center getting his oil changed for his truck.
 Although getting an oil change is typically uneventful, the auto mechanic provided Sammons with some very startling news about his truck: it was equipped with a real-time GPS tracking device.